dovecot/documentation/source/admin_manual/lua.rst

 it's own memory pool, which is guaranteed to be released when script is unloaded.

-When script is loaded, :func:`script_load` function is called if found.
+When script is loaded, :func:`script_init` function is called if found.
 This can return non-zero to indicate that the script has a problem.

+When script is being unloaded, :func:`script_deinit` is called.

 C API
 ^^^^^^